single-cell-data/SOMA/abstract_specification.md

 `SOMADataFrame` is a multi-column table with a user-defined schema, defining the number of columns and their respective column name and value type.
 The schema is expressed as an Arrow `Schema`.

 All `SOMADataFrame` must contain a column called `soma_joinid`, of type `int64` and domain `[0, 2^63-1)`.
-The `soma_joinid` column contains a unique value for each row in the `SOMADataFrame`, and intended to act as a joint key for other objects, such as `SOMASparseNdArray`.
+The `soma_joinid` column contains a unique value for each row in the `SOMADataFrame`, and intended to act as a joint key for other objects, such as `SOMASparseNDArray`.

 The default "fill" value for `SOMADataFrame` is the zero or null value of the respective column data type (e.g., Arrow.float32 defaults to 0.0, Arrow.string to "", etc).

 Most language-specific bindings will provide convertors between SOMADataFrame and other convenient data structures, such as Python `pandas.DataFrame`, R `data.frame`.

-### SOMADenseNdArray
+### SOMADenseNDArray

-`SOMADenseNdArray` is a dense, N-dimensional array of `primitive` type, with offset (zero-based) integer indexing on each dimension.
-The `SOMADenseNdArray` has a user-defined schema, which includes:
+`SOMADenseNDArray` is a dense, N-dimensional array of `primitive` type, with offset (zero-based) integer indexing on each dimension.
+The `SOMADenseNDArray` has a user-defined schema, which includes:

 - type - a `primitive` type, expressed as an Arrow type (e.g., `int64`, `float32`, etc), indicating the type of data contained within the array
 - shape - the shape of the array, i.e., number and length of each dimension

 All dimensions must have a positive, non-zero length, and there must be 1 or more dimensions.
 Where explicitly referenced in the API, the dimensions are named `soma_dim_N`, where `N` is the dimension number (eg, `soma_dim_0`), and elements are named `soma_data`.

-The default "fill" value for `SOMADenseNdArray` is the zero or null value of the array type (e.g., Arrow.float32 defaults to 0.0).
+The default "fill" value for `SOMADenseNDArray` is the zero or null value of the array type (e.g., Arrow.float32 defaults to 0.0).

 > ℹ️ **Note** - on TileDB this is an dense array with `N` `int64` dimensions of domain [0, maxInt64), and a single attribute.

-### SOMASparseNdArray
+### SOMASparseNDArray

-`SOMASparseNdArray` is a sparse, N-dimensional array of `primitive` type, with offset (zero-based) integer indexing on each dimension.
-The `SOMASparseNdArray` has a user-defined schema, which includes:
+`SOMASparseNDArray` is a sparse, N-dimensional array of `primitive` type, with offset (zero-based) integer indexing on each dimension.
+The `SOMASparseNDArray` has a user-defined schema, which includes:

 - type - a `primitive` type, expressed as an Arrow type (e.g., `int64`, `float32`, etc), indicating the type of data contained within the array
 - shape - the shape of the array, i.e., number and length of each dimension

 All dimensions must have a positive, non-zero length, and there must be 1 or more dimensions.
 Implicitly stored elements (ie, those not explicitly stored in the array) are assumed to have a value of zero.
 Where explicitly referenced in the API, the dimensions are named `soma_dim_N`, where `N` is the dimension number (eg, `soma_dim_0`), and elements are named `soma_data`.

-The default "fill" value for `SOMASparseNdArray` is the zero or null value of the array type (e.g., Arrow.float32 defaults to 0.0).
+The default "fill" value for `SOMASparseNDArray` is the zero or null value of the array type (e.g., Arrow.float32 defaults to 0.0).

 > ℹ️ **Note** - on TileDB this is an sparse array with `N` `int64` dimensions of domain [0, maxInt64), and a single attribute.